 I get it.
 It’s intimidating and it’s never really the right time to learn how to use it.
 What you need is a quick beginner’s tutorial to start using your pressure cooker and finally see what everyone is raving about.

 Give me 5 minutes and soon you’ll be drinking the Instant Pot kool-aid!

 Beginners Instant Pot Basic Instructions

-- Put ingredients in.
-Some recipes will required to use SAUTE function first without the lid in place to saute onion, garlic or brown meats in oil.
+- Put ingredients in the inner pot.
+Some recipes will require to use SAUTE function first without the lid in place to sauté onion, garlic or brown meats in oil.

 - Lock lid in place by turning clockwise.
 Make sure the valve at top is in SEAL position.
 (The valve automatically seals for some newer Instant Pot models.)